mnadeem/doc-as-code/docs/getting-started/creating-pages.md

 === "Output"

     !!! failure "failure"
-        This is an example admonition box.
+        This is an failure admonition box.

 === "Markdown"

     ```
     !!! failure "failure"
-        This is an example admonition box.
+        This is an failure admonition box.
     ```

 #### Danger